Skip to content

 C -->|User Not Found| E[Edit Fields - Error]

-D --> F[Insert or update rows in a table]
+D --> G[Insert or update rows in a table]

 Trigger

-Execute Workflow Trigger: This workflow is designed to be called by other workflows and expects two input parameters: - phoneNumber: The phone number of the user to update - onboardingStatus: The new status to set for the user
+Execute Workflow Trigger: This workflow is designed to be called by other workflows, not triggered directly.
+It expects two input parameters: - phoneNumber: The user's phone number to identify them - onboardingStatus: The new status to set for the user

 Nodes Used